Where the design community meets.

-San Francisco, CA Designer at LoungeBuddy Joined about 3 years ago
+San Francisco, CA Designer at LoungeBuddy Joined almost 6 years ago

 Fair enough.
 I think the main issue with the touch bar is that it makes so much sense for non-pro users (those who don't know that keyboard commands and shortcuts even exist), but it was introduced on a "pro" machine.